Pixelmator Photo 1.2 for iOS Brings ML Match Colors - The Mac Observer

 - Use Pixelmator Photo and any other app side by side with support for Split View.

-- Match the look and feel of one photo to another using the incredible, machine learning-powered ML Match Colors.d
+- Match the look and feel of one photo to another using the incredible, machine learning-powered ML Match Colors.

 - Control the intensity of color adjustments and presets using the new intensity slider.